- Key principles

 - Recent developments

-- A Committee of the House of Lords has published a report reviewing the Bribery Act 2010 and has provided a review of the DPA regime.
+- In March 2019, a Committee of the House of Lords published a report reviewing the Bribery Act 2010 and provided a review of the DPA regime.

 - The Committee found that DPAs have proved to be an effective way in which to handle corporate bribery, incentivising self-reporting.
 It was not persuaded that a greater discount is needed than the 50% allowed in some DPAs so far in order to encourage self-reporting.
 However, the Committee expressed its view that if self-reporting is to be encouraged, “a distinction should be drawn between the discount granted to a company which has self-reported and one which has not”.